kubeedge/sedna/docs/proposals/EntGAN.md

 3. A well trained classifier is output.

 ### GAN Design
 We use the networks design by [TOWARDS FASTER AND STABILIZED GAN TRAINING FOR HIGH-FIDELITY FEW-SHOT IMAGE SYNTHESIS](https://openreview.net/forum?id=1Fqg133qRaI).
 The design is aimed for small training data and pour computing devices.
 Therefore, it is perfectly suitable for handling unkwnon tasks of Sedna lifelong learning.
-The networks is shown below.
+The network is shown below [GAN Desin](images/EntGAN%20GAN.png).

 ![](images/EntGAN%20GAN.png)